WowzaMediaSystems/germinator/README.md

 #### Shriveling All Files

-To shrivel the database for all execute files you can run the following command in the application directory:
+To shrivel the database for all executed files you can run the following command in the application directory:

 ```bash
 $ rake db:shrivel[0]